Loan Entrance Counseling

 On-line Information and Instruction

-Completing the new Electronic Master Promissory Note (E-MPN) is easy and fast!
+Completing the Electronic Master Promissory Note (E-MPN) on-line is easy and fast!

 Electronic Master Promissory Note (E-MPN)

-- To use the E-MPN, a student must have a U.S. Department of Education issued FSA ID.
+- To use the E-MPN, students must have a U.S. Department of Education issued FSA ID.

 - Establish a FSA ID Username and FSA ID Password online via the Federal Student Aid website.

-- Once FSA ID Username and Password are established, then follow the steps below to complete the E-MPN process.
+- Once a FSA ID Username and Password has been established, follow the steps below to complete the E-MPN process.

 Step 1: To avoid delays, carefully follow the steps below.
 Students must complete the entire process because their information cannot be saved.
-If students stop midway through the process, after 30 minutes of inactivity, they will be timed out.
+If students stop midway through the process, they will be timed out after 30 minutes of inactivity.

-Step 2: In addition to completing the electronic MPN, students must have a Free Application for Federal Student Aid, (FAFSA) on file with CSUSB for the academic year they wish to apply for a loan.
+Step 2: In addition to completing the electronic MPN, students must have a Free Application for Federal Student Aid (FAFSA) on file with CSUSB for the academic year they wish to apply for a loan.
+To complete the FAFSA, visit the Free Application for Federal Student Aid website.

 Step 3: Have the following nearby: